thathoff/kirby-oauth/README.md

 **Email Whitelist:** By adding email addresses to the email whitelist (`emailWhitelist`) all accounts with a verified email address matching one of the entires are permitted.

+**Admin Whitelist:** By adding email addresses to the admin whitelist (`adminWhitelist`) all accounts with a verified email address matching one of the entires are getting the admin role assigned.

 **Allow Everyone:** By setting `allowEveryone` to `true` all authenticated accounts are able to login. *Please use this option with care!* You probably want to change the default user role to a more restricted one then the default `admin`.

 **Default Role:** Newly created users get the role defined with `defaultRole` when they first login.
 The default is `admin`.
 Please note that when the user has ben created already the role will not be updated.
 You can set this role to `nobody` if you want to manually whitelist users by changing the role in the Kirby panel.